 Many counties have decided to follow this order entirely, while others have extended their orders or implemented changes.
 Reach out to discuss a particular county's order.

-Executive Order Requiring Critical Workers to Wear Face Masks
+Executive Order Requiring Face Masks in Public Spaces

 The Families First Coronavirus Response Act requires employers with less than 500 employers to provide certain employees impacted by COVID-19 paid sick leave (up to 80 hours or two weeks wages) and family and medical leave (up to 12 weeks- 10 which must be paid by the employer).
 Reach out to find out more about how this applies to your business and employees.